MariiaS3/TermTrain/README.md

 Interfejsem dla tego zaplecza jest repozytorium TermTrain-client

 <h1>General info</h1>
-The main goal of the work was to create a didactic application imitating the behavior of the command line.
+The main goal of the work is to create a didactic application that imitates the behavior of the command line.
 This app will help new users learn how to use Linux terminal commands.

 <h2>TODO's:</h2>
 <ul>